guijinSON/QARV/README.md

 - [ ] We need automated ways to dedeuplicate the questions.

 ## Progress
 - 2024.03.22 The first slice of the [QARV dataset](https://huggingface.co/datasets/amphora/QARV) is now available.
+(Label Studio ~ row 254, Google Form ~ row 83)

 ## How to contribute
 We have just started collecting the QARV dataset.
 To contribute you can either: